mcuellar/aws-automation-hub/terraform/blueprints/serverless-api/README.md

 Notes & security

-- The module requires `target_lambda_arn` to be a full ARN.
-This allows the deployer IAM policy to be locked to the exact function and follow least-privilege principles.
+- The module accepts either `target_lambda_arn` (full ARN) or `target_lambda_name` (function name).
+If you provide a name, the module will perform an internal lookup of the function's ARN and scope permissions to it.
+Providing a full ARN is still recommended when available to avoid reliance on lookups.
 - If your target Lambda resides in a different AWS account, prefer an assume-role pattern where the deployer assumes a role in the target account with `lambda:UpdateFunctionCode` permission.
 I can add that pattern if you need cross-account support.
 - If you use KMS encryption for the S3 bucket, ensure the deployer has `kms:Decrypt` for the CMK.